 The Tan Hill Inn is Britain’s highest pub, standing 528 metres above sea level

-LONDON: Restaurants offering tasty, innovative dishes can be found all over Britain’s countryside – on the shores of lakes, overlooking valleys and even on top of mountains.
+LONDON: Restaurants offering tasty, innovative dishes can be found all over Britain’s countryside.
+And on the shores of lakes, overlooking valleys and even on top of mountains.
 Here are some restaurants with great views.

 Scotland.
 The Ptarmigan – named after a bird that breeds in Scotland’s tallest mountains – is the highest restaurant in Britain, sitting at 1,066 metres (3,500 foot) above sea level.
 The restaurant is at the top station of Cairngorm’s funicular railway, where carriages are hauled up the mountain using a cable system.
 It offers great views of the surrounding countryside and lochs – around three hours from Edinburgh by road or rail.

 Devon, south-west England.
-The Horn of Plenty overlooks the Tamar Valley, an officially designated Area of Outstanding Natural Beauty around the rivers Tamar, Tavy and Lynher in Devon.
+The Horn of Plenty overlooks the Tamar Valley.
+This is an officially designated Area of Outstanding Natural Beauty around the rivers Tamar, Tavy and Lynher in Devon.
 Enjoy sweeping views while dining on British food with a hint of French flair.
 Dishes change daily depending on the availability of seasonal ingredients and local produce, but might include local venison, duck or fish.
-The restaurant is housed in a four-star manor house hotel of the same name.
+Among restaurants with great views this one offers a four-star manor house hotel of the same name.
 The restaurant is 40 minutes by road from Plymouth, or just under an hour from Exeter.